North East England : AD 43-121

 Cartimandua has divorced Venutius and is planning to marry her new lover Vellocatus who had been the armour-bearer of her husband.
 Civil war has broken out between the supporters of Cartimandua who are backed by the Romans and Venutius.

 The Romans sent a legion into the north to successfully end the rebellion of Venutius, husband of Cartimandua.

 Venutius causes the Brigantes to rise up against his former wife Cartimandua who has been unpopular since the capture of the British hero, Caratacus.
 She is forced to leave the north and the Romans rescue her from her angry tribesmen.
 Venutius becomes the leader of the Brigantes.

 71 to 79 – Brigantian battles

-After a whole series of great battles across the North, Venutius’ Brigantes is finally defeated though the date and location of his’ death is unknown.
-Around 73AD the Brigantes had abandoned their fort at Stanwick.
+After a whole series of great battles across the North, the Brigantes under Venutius are finally defeated though the date and location of the eventual death of Venutiusb is unknown.
+Around AD73 the Brigantes had abandoned their fort at Stanwick.
 The Roman leader Petillius Cerealis starts building a series of forts across Brigantia to prevent further encounters and a legion is stationed at York in a fortress built of earth and timber.
 Other new forts include one at Piercebridge defending a crossing of the River Tees.
 It lies within the heartland of the Brigantes’ territory.
 The territory of the Parisi tribe in East Yorkshire is also conquered by the Romans during this period.

 79 – Romans march to the Tyne